RESTFul APIs: Networking

 Browsers are applications that run on the user machine, hence the name, client application.
-They use HTTP/S for communication with a server that also understands the HTTP protocol and the lower level protocols that HTTP/S is built on.
+They use the HTTP/S protocol for communication with a server that also understands the HTTP/S protocol and the lower level protocols that HTTP/S is built on.

-Let's recap and see how all fits together in the same picture.
+Let's recap and see how this all fits together.

-Let's say some friend wants to send you an URL to a cool article that he read.
+Let's say a friend wants to send you an URL (link) to a cool article that he just read.
 You receive it via an email for example.
 Click on the link and the browser starts with the URL sent to the address bar.

 This way the browser understands that it must make a GET request, requesting the article resource.
 He knows only the FQDN so it uses that to query the DNS service which returns the actual IP of the machine responsible for sending the response.
 The port is implied from the default HTTP/S port (80 or 443) and the request is sent.

 HTTP is the protocol usually used for client-server applications.
 Web applications and websites are client-server applications.
 It uses a single direction channel, request-response, meaning that it works in request/response pairs.
 For every client request, a server must return a response even if the resource does not exist and a 404 code is used.
-The request is initiated by the client (a browser usually), it is intercepted by the server and the server responds with the data.
+The request is initiated by the client (usually a browser), it's intercepted by the server and the server responds with the data.
 A server cannot initiate a request to the clients.
 A request can be kept alive and the server can push data as needed with SSE or, for bi-channel communication, web sockets can be used.

 A request is formed from one of the requests verbs, a header, and, optionally, a body.
 The verb specifies the action intended.
 The header contains meta-information about the request.
 The body may be missing and in case it is not, it should contain the data needed by the server.